 Think of it like this: If you’re a right-handed person, it’s easiest to write with your right hand.
 But what if someone asked you to write with your left?
 While you could learn to do it, it would feel unnatural.
 It’s the same with behavioral misfits at work.
 While an employee might be able to accomplish their responsibilities in a role, it might be a stretch for them.

-Although personality and behavioral assessments are not quite as predictive of job performance as cognitive assessments, they also add value in many other areas of an organization.
-Because these assessments predict other important behaviorally-driven measures that affect culture, engagement, morale, and productivity at a company.
+Although personality and behavioral assessments aren’t quite as predictive of job performance as cognitive assessments, they can help predict other important behaviorally-driven measures that affect culture, engagement, morale, and productivity at a company.